 ssh localhost

 The SSH server will request a password.
 Press “Control+Z” to escape.
-Suppose that we want to allow trusted users to access our host without entering a password.
+Suppose we want to allow trusted users to access our host without entering a password.
 Such a user needs to possess a private key corresponding to the public key communicated to the server in a trusted manner.
-Such the public key are called “authorized keys”.
+Such a public key is called “authorized keys”.

 cp ~/.ssh/id_rsa.pub ~/.ssh/authorized_keys